slatedocs/slate/source/includes/_message.md

 ```

-Most of the commands require a response.
-The consumer should send a reply message to the broker by looking up the info about reply_to and correlation_id in the headers of the incoming message.
+Most commands require a response.
+The consumer should send a reply message to the broker by looking up the info about *reply_to* and *correlation_id* in the headers of the incoming message.

 The content of the reply message is copied from the command and put into a boolean value of *success* into the body.

 If the command executed failed with errors, errors will be inserted into the content.

-# Event Message